 Liaison statements may be prepared to convey important information to, or request information from, other ITU Groups or non-ITU Groups.
 They should clearly indicate the source and recipient Group(s), the subject of the liaison and the action needed, if any.
-In the case of multi-destination liaison statements, it is helpful to indicate, when appropriate, i) any "principal" recipient Group, ii) those Groups from which action is required, iii) those Groups to which the document is sent for information only.
-It is also helpful if the statement includes a date by which the recipient Group(s) should respond and a contact point for informal discussions.
+In the case of multi-destination liaison statements, it is helpful to indicate, when appropriate:

+i) any “principal” recipient Group;

+ii) those Groups from which action is required;

+iii) those Groups to which the document is sent for information only;

+iv) a status indicating if action from the recipient Group is expected: “for information”, “for action” or “for information and/or action, if any”.
+If the status of the liaison statement is “for action”, it is also helpful to include a date by which the recipient Group(s) should respond.

+In all liaison statements it is necessary to include contact point(s) for informal discussions.

 3.5.9 Study Group/1000 document series

-This series of documents is used for contributions to the RA from a Study Group and Study Group Chairmen.
-They typically contain draft Recommendations and draft Questions for approval, as well as draft versions of ITU-R Resolutions associated with the specific work of a Study Group.
+This series of documents is used for contributions to the RA from an SG and SG Chairs.
+They could contain draft ITU-R Recommendations and draft ITU-R Questions for approval, as well as draft new or revised ITU-R Resolutions associated with the specific work of an SG.

-3.5.10 "PLEN" document series
+3.5.10 “PLEN” document series

-This series of documents is used during RAs for all documentation other than those appearing as Study Group/1000 documents.
+This series of documents is used during RAs for all documentation other than those appearing as SG/1000 documents.
 In particular, it is used for contributions from the membership.

+During the RA, the working documents or outputs produced by the Working Groups (WGs) or the Committees to be considered at Plenary level are also posted in the “PLEN” documents series.

 3.5.11 Documents on the Group SharePoint sites

-A document exchange area, called a Share Folder, has been set up on a SharePoint website for each Group.
-These sites are used as a means to allow working documents to be shared amongst participants.
-Participants having an ITU TIES account are able to upload and/or download any electronic files used for discussions and the development of draft texts during the meetings, before submitting the draft texts to the BR Secretariat to be prepared as formal TEMP documents.
+A document exchange area, called a Share Folder, has been set up on a SharePoint site for each Group.
+These sites are used as a means to allow working documents to be shared among participants.
+Delegates having an ITU TIES account are able to upload and/or download any electronic files used for discussions and the development of draft texts during the meetings, before submitting the draft texts to the Secretariat of the Bureau for preparation as formal TEMP documents.

 4 Procedures related to Study Group meetings